SupreetTadeparti/MathWhiz/README.md

 # 🧠 MathWhiz

-[MathWhiz](mathwhiz.biz) is an application that generates Manim videos from user prompts, catering to the needs of teachers and students.
+[MathWhiz](mathwhiz.biz) is an application that generates Manim videos for math and physics from user prompts, catering to the needs of teachers and students.
 With its intuitive features, users can easily create engaging educational content.

 ## Features